k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Set_Static_IP.md

 * The VM is pre-set to start with DHCP configuration

-* the configuration templates for each mode are located under the folder /etc/netplan.
+* The configuration templates for each mode are located under the folder /etc/netplan.

-  * For DHCP configureation the file name is: 00-installer-config.yaml.dhcp
+  * For DHCP configureation, the file name is: 00-installer-config.yaml.dhcp

-  * For static configuration the file name is: 00-installer-config.yaml.static
+  * For static configuration, the file name is: 00-installer-config.yaml.static

-To switch configuration to Static IP use th efollowing instruction:
+To switch configuration to Static IP, follow the following instructions:

 1. copy the template file.